rmoyano/sshforeveryone/chapter2.md

 5. Once the download has finished, execute the installer and click *Next* button an infinite number of times until you complete the installation.

+There is another excellent tool called [mRemoteNG](https://mremoteng.org/ "mRemoteNG") that is software libre, the code is actively developed and available at [github](https://github.com/mRemoteNG/mRemoteNG "github").